Digital Signage Systems: Your Guide

 The success of some objectives that are based around profits will be easy to measure, for example, you’ll be able to compare the current level of sales to future levels.
 Social media objectives are also easy, as your followers and level of engagement are easy to track.

 However, the success of some won’t be so easy to measure.
 How do you measure the reduced perception of waiting times?
 Its effect on brand awareness?
 Or usefulness for navigation?
 You’ll need to ask your audience for feedback, but we’ll come to that later in the review section.

 Make sure you set deadlines by which your objectives need to be achieved.
 It would be useful to have the deadlines of your different objectives around the same time, so when it comes to reviewing your system's success you have all the data you need to do so thoroughly.

-Having said all this, a lot of our customers, especially the customer that are not in retail, simply say they love the screen and what it does to the space and how people pick up the information and vibe.
-So that is a great objectives too!
+Having said all this, a lot of our customers, especially the customer that is not in retail, simply say they love the screen and what it does to the space and how people pick up the information and vibe.
+So that is a great objective too!

 2. Define Your Targeted Audience

-How do you analyse the audience of your digital signage?
+How do you analyze the audience of your digital signage?

 Some questions you’ll need to answer about your audience:

 - ● What are their demographics?